prismake/typegql/README.md

 const compiledSchema = compileSchema(SuperSchema)
 ```

-## Forcing field type.
+## Setting the type explicitly

 Since now, `decapi` was able to guess type of every field from typescript type definitions.

-There are, however, some cases where we'd have to define them explicitly.
+There are, however, some cases where we have to define them explicitly.

-- We want to strictly tell if field is nullable or not
+- We want to specify whether field is nullable or not
 - We want to be explicit about if some `number` type is `Float` or `Int` (`GraphQLFloat` or `GraphQLInt`) etc
 - Function we use returns type of `Promise<SomeType>` while field itself is typed as `SomeType`
 - List (Array) type is used.
 (For now, typescript `Reflect` api is not able to guess type of single array item.
 This might change in the future)